littlebitselectronics/web-api-docs/source/index.md

 Parameter | Type  | Description
 --------- | ----- | -----------
-bits | integer | Return projects with this product ID.
-Can be a comma separated list. tag | string | Return all projects with a given tag q | string | Search projects by keyword page | integer | Page number of returned results.
+q | string | Search projects by keyword tag | string | Return projects with a given tag bits | integer | Return projects with this product ID.
+Can be a comma separated list. user | integer | Return projects of a given user ID page | integer | Page number of returned results.
 Default is 1 per_page | integer | Number of results per page.
 Default is 10

-## Get a specific project
+## Get a project

 ```shell
 curl "http://{server}/api/v2/projects/2055"